-The MLP Financial Holding Group understands liquidity risks to mean uncertainty in terms of the availability of funds to meet payment obligations or reduce risk items which are either insufficient or which can only be secured by accepting higher rates.
+MLP Financial Holding Group understands liquidity risks to mean uncertainty in terms of the availability of funds to meet payment obligations or reduce risk items which are either insufficient or which can only be secured by accepting higher rates.
 Liquidity risks can result from both internal and external risk factors.

 The fundamental principles of liquidity control and planning are defined in the internal guidelines.
-In controlling the liquidity risk, we employ two different approaches, operational and structural.
+In controlling the liquidity risk, we employ two different approaches - discretionary and structural.

-The central instruments and control variables of operational and short-term liquidity control at the MLP Financial Holding Group include itemisation of financial assets and refinancing sources in the company's own business as per the balance sheet date within the scope of cash management, but also the liquidity and observation ratios of the liquidity regulation.
-In addition to this, within the scope of liquidity control the volume of daily net cash inflows and outflows is observed and incorporated into the risk assessment based on the liquidity at risk (LaR).
+Within the scope of strategic or short-term liquidity control at Group level, the liquidity risk is assessed and controlled in particular using the KPI from the Liquidity Directive and the Liquidity Coverage Ratio (LCR).
+The LCR represents a stress scenario from the supervisory perspective with a review period of 30 days, during which the interbank market no longer works.
+In addition to this, within the scope of liquidity control, the volume of daily net cash inflows and outflows is observed and incorporated into the risk assessment based on the liquidity at risk (LaR).
 The LaR describes the anticipated cash payment surplus (net funding requirement) which will not be exceeded at a defined level of probability within a given period of time.
+Additionally, an expected shortfall is monitored for the assessment of any outliers.
 Sufficient funds were available to cover short-term liquidity requirements at any time.
 Operational liquidity control